IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * `0x00080000` - this packet has a version 2 PKTAP header

-The flags field is at the same offset in the version 1 and version 2 headers; it should be checked for the "version 2 PKTAP header" flag before any other fields, including the length, are interpreted.
+The flags field is at the same offset in the version 1 and version 2 headers; it MUST be checked for the "version 2 PKTAP header" flag before any other fields, including the length, are interpreted.

 The protocol family field contains a value indicating the address family of the packet.
-It may be 0 for "unknown", 2 for IPv4, or 30 for IPv6.
+It MUST be 0 for "unknown", 2 for IPv4, or 30 for IPv6.
 It may also be another macOS `AF_` value; note that those values do not necessarily correspond to the `AF_` value of the operating system on the host reading a capture.

 The link-layer header length field appears to contain the length of the packet's link-layer header.
-It may be 0.
+It might be 0.

 The link-layer trailer length field is assumed to contain the length of the packet's link-layer trailer.
-It may be 0.
+It might be 0.

-The process ID field contains the process ID of the process that sent the packet; it may be 0 if the process ID is unknown.
+The process ID field contains the process ID of the process that sent the packet; it might be 0 if the process ID is unknown.

 The command name contains a null-padded ASCII string giving the last component of the path name of the executable image running in the process that sent the packet, truncated to 20 characters.
-It may be a null string if the executable image name is unknown. *Do not* assume that there is a NUL character at the end of the name.
+It might be a null string if the executable image name is unknown. *Do not* assume that there is a NUL character at the end of the name.